United States National Security Council: Authority and powers

 The National Security Council was established by the National Security Act of 1947 (PL 235 – 61 Stat.
 496; U.S.C.
 402), amended by the National Security Act Amendments of 1949 (63 Stat.
 579; 50 U.S.C.
 401 et seq.).
-Later in 1949, as part of the Reorganization Plan, the Council was placed in the Executive Office of the President.
+Later in 1949, as part of the Reorganization Plan, the council was placed in the Executive Office of the President.

 The High Value Detainee Interrogation Group also reports to the NSC.

 Kill authorizations

-A secret National Security Council panel pursues the killing of an individual, including American citizens, who has been called a suspected terrorist.
+One of the tasks of the National Security Council is to determine and identify people, including United States citizens who are deemed to be threats to national security and add them to a "kill list".
 In this case, no public record of this decision or any operation to kill the suspect will be made available.
 The panel's actions are justified by "two principal legal theories": They "were permitted by Congress when it authorized the use of military forces against militants in the wake of the attacks of September 11, 2001; and they are permitted under international law if a country is defending itself."

 Homeland Security Advisor John O. Brennan, who helped codify targeted killing criteria by creating the Disposition Matrix database, has described the Obama Administration targeted killing policy by stating that "in order to ensure that our counterterrorism operations involving the use of lethal force are legal, ethical, and wise, President Obama has demanded that we hold ourselves to the highest possible standards and processes".

 Reuters reported that Anwar al-Awlaki, an American citizen, was on such a kill list and was killed accordingly.

-On February 4, 2013, NBC published a leaked Department of Justice memo providing a summary of the rationale used to justify targeted killing of US citizens who are senior operational leaders of Al-Qa'ida or associated forces.